HongzoengNg/Drugbank_Spider/README.md

 # Drugbank_Spider
-To crawl some data from drugbank\n Option=Approval&amp;America\n Attribution=Name,AccessNumber,CASnumber,Uniprot\n
+To crawl some data from drugbank

+Option=Approval&amp;America

+Attribution=Name,AccessNumber,CASnumber,Uniprot

-It will generate a file with all data.\n
+It will generate a file with all data.

-File structure:\n
+File structure:

-Spider_drugbank.py\n
+Spider_drugbank.py

-The main file to download all original data\n ProcessFile.py\n
+The main file to download all original data

+ProcessFile.py

-Format the data\n
+Format the data

-Spider_drugbank.txt\n
+Spider_drugbank.txt

-The results of crawling and data.\n
+The results of crawling and data.